petschau/WinFellow/fellow/readme.txt

 What you need to compile the sources:
 -------------------------------------

-MS Visual Studio 2010 or higher.
-Express editions can be used to compile WinFellow.
+MS Visual Studio 2012 and the February 2010 DirectX SDK.
+The Express edition can be used to compile WinFellow.

 Other notes:
 ------------